MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-sql-server-getting-started.md

 ## Overview

-This guide is an introduction to high-performance ‘big data’ analytics for ***SQL Server 2016*** using ***RevoScaleR***, an R package included with ***Microsoft R Services***.
+This guide is an introduction to high-performance ‘big data’ analytics for **SQL Server 2016** using **RevoScaleR**, an R package included with **Microsoft R Server**.
 A preview of this functionality is included in Microsoft SQL Server 2016 Community Technology Preview 3 (CTP3).
 This guide is primarily intended for users who are already have a basic familiarity with the R language and would like to understand more about using the RevoScaleR package with SQL Server.
 It is also useful to have basic familiarity with SQL Server: knowing how to create databases and tables and load data.

-There are three key components to running ***RevoScaleR*** high performance analytics:
+There are three key components to running **RevoScaleR** high performance analytics:

 - The name and arguments of the analysis function: What analysis do you want to perform?
 - The specification of your data source(s): Where is your data and what are its characteristics?
 And, if you are creating new data, for example with scoring, where does the new data go?
 - The specification for your compute context: Where do you want to perform the computations?

-***RevoScaleR*** provides a variety of data sources and compute contexts that can be used with the high performance analytics functions.
+**RevoScaleR** provides a variety of data sources and compute contexts that can be used with the high performance analytics functions.
 This guide focuses on analyzing SQL Server data in-database.
 That is, the data is located in a SQL Server database and the computations are performed at the location of the data.
 We also consider a second use case: data is extracted from the SQL Server database using an ODBC connection and computations are performed on a computer alongside the SQL Server Platform.

 You can follow this guide from an R IDE of your choice.
-On Windows, we recommend using the ***R Productivity Environment*** integrated development environment.
-It is included with the client-side download of ***Microsoft R Services*** available for CTP3 customers.
-It has its own Getting Started Guide.
-More extensive general examples of using ***RevoScaleR*** can be found in the following guides included with ***Microsoft R Services***:
+More extensive general examples of using **RevoScaleR** can be found in the following guides included with **Microsoft R Server**:

 - [*RevoScaleR Getting Started Guide*](rserver-scaler-getting-started.md)
 - [*RevoScaleR User’s Guide*](rserver-scaler-user-guide-1-introduction.md)